 Another spooky side is at a level down when you enter another arched hallway on the right.
 This hallway leads you to the end of the fort where lies a small enclosure where the locals still visit to worship a Djinn.
 It is said that the complete hallway is haunted by that Djinn.
 Till date people try to please him with various offerings.
 And whoever gets possessed by the Djinn, he/she does not get married.
 It is believed that the Djinn does not allow it.
 Looks like some possessive Djinn…

 We all know that Bhangarh fort is a haunted site.
 But not all of us know the folklores behind it.
 And surprisingly, even if you hire a ASI certified guide, like we did – even he will tell you that the cause of destruction of Bhangarh was Tantra (a supernatural phenomenon/craft).
 But our guide did put a defensive statement after narrating the whole story – Saahab, 500 saal pehle kisne jaake dekha he ki kya hua tha (who knows what happened 500 years back).
 So let’s start with the story –

-Chilling, isn’t it.
-There are many such legends attached to the cursed and mysterious Bhangarh, but no-one has been able to demystify the facts from the legends.
-Maybe noone will.
+Chilling, isn’t it?
+There are many such legends associated to the cursed and the mysterious Bhangarh Fort, but no-one has been able to demystify the facts from the legends.
+Maybe no-one ever will.